Building Cloud-based applications with Microsoft Azure

 In the early days of cloud computing, the “cloud” was mostly a place to park data and spin up virtual machines.
 Today it is much more.
 In addition to providing access to traditional storage and compute resources on Linux as well as Windows, Microsoft Azure includes extensive infrastructure options, rich management and analytical tools, and dozens of services to aid developers in building intelligent services and applications.
 Learn about the various features that Azure has to offer and how to use them to build super-scalable applications in this 3-day, hands-on workshop.
 All you need is a laptop with Windows 10 and Visual Studio 2017 installed; we will provide the rest!

-Day 1 – Infrastructure and Core Services
+Day 1 – Applications and Services

 Session 1: Introduction to Microsoft Azure